kaplayjs/kaplay-site/guides/en/advanced/animation.md

 If you want to change the animation for a property that you have animated before, like when you're doing a fade-in/fade-out animation for example, you need to use `unanimate` or `unanimateAll`.
-You also need to reset the animation playback by calling `animation.seek(0)`.
+You also need to reset the animation playback by calling `animation.seek(0)` (need that because the internal timer does not reset when you call `unanimate` or `unanimateAll` so if you don't, it will instantly jump to the end).

 ```js
 obj.animate('opacity', [0, 1], {duration: 1, loops: 1});